 Good progress has already been made moving people with learning disabilities and/or autism in to more appropriate accommodation for their needs, working with patients and their families.
 For example, watch our film about how we transformed care for Peter from Hampshire, taking him out of hospital to live, supported by carers, independently, and read about how people from the Isle of Wight with learning disabilities and/or autism have moved in to 12 brand new flats specially built for them near Newport.

 Find out more about the progress being made on improving care for those with learning disabilities and autism.

 South East Programme Team and Programme Board

-The Transforming Care Programme team in the South East is led by Sally Allum, Director of Nursing for Kent, Surrey and Sussex.
+The Transforming Care Programme team in the South East is led by Sally Allum, Acting Chief Nurse, NHS England and NHS Improvement.

 Sally also Chairs the South East Transforming Care Programme Board which oversees the work across the region to improve the quality of care and health outcomes for people with learning disabilities and autism; embed care and treatment reviews and implement new models of care.
 Representatives from each of the Transforming Care Partnerships in the South East are in attendance.

-More information on the Building the right support plan, including information on how to get involved and resources for professionals, is available on the national NHS England learning disabilities website.
+More information on Building the Right Support plan, including information on how to get involved and resources for professionals, is available on the NHS England learning disabilities website.